OCC THER 100 — ORIENTATION TO OCCUPATIONAL THERAPY

 OCC THER 811 — APPLIED LEADERSHIP AND MANAGEMENT IN OT

 Overview of the historical, theoretical and current practices of leadership, management and advocacy in health care, education and social service settings.
-Course will include a reflective analysis of the student's own leadership and management style.
-Students will apply key principles of effective networking, collaboration and interdisciplinary practice to further develop their own leadership competencies.
+Includes a reflective analysis of the student's own leadership and management style.
+Apply key principles of effective networking, collaboration and interdisciplinary practice to further develop leadership competencies.

 OCC THER 812 — CURRENT TRENDS SHAPING OCCUPATIONAL THERAPY PRACTICE

 Occupational therapy's role in the history and continuing evolution of health care, education, and social welfare.
 Discussion of the theoretical, evidence, and policy trends influencing occupational therapy practice across settings.
-The course will emphasize development of leadership skills for shaping, advocating and guiding occupational therapy through a continually evolving practice landscape.
+Emphasizes development of leadership skills for shaping, advocating and guiding occupational therapy through a continually evolving practice landscape.

 OCC THER 813 — ADVANCED PRACTICE IN INTERPROFESSIONAL CONTEXTS